A minimal wake-vortex model explains formation flight of flapping birds: Optimization

-The optimization then determines the follower's most advantageous three-dimensional reference coordinates $(x_F,y_F,z_F)$, tip-to-tip flapping amplitude $h_F$, upstroke flexion ratio $R_F$, and temporal flapping phase offset parameter $\kappa_F$.
+Using this wake-vortex force model for a leader-follower pair of birds, we conduct a constrained numerical optimization to determine the follower's most advantageous three-dimensional reference coordinates $(x_F,y_F,z_F)$, tip-to-tip flapping amplitude $h_F$, upstroke flexion ratio $R_F$, and temporal flapping phase offset parameter $\kappa_F$.
 As such, the optimization is conducted over a 6-dimensional parameter space.
+The position and kinematics of the leader $(x_L,y_L,z_L, h_L,R_L,\kappa_L)$ are prescribed, as are the environmental conditions -- $U$, $\rho$, $g$ -- and species conditions -- the bird mass $M$, wing half-span $b$, the wing chord $c$, and the wingbeat period $T$.
+The implications of these assumptions are discussed in later sections.

+There are several possible choices for a cost function to minimize, subject to the constraints that the follower must achieve weight support and match the leader's speed by satisfying thrust-drag balance.
+Here, we explore two possible choices of cost function: one encoding force, and the other, power.
+To minimize the total time-averaged force required by the follower, the cost function, $C$ is given by: